lespicker/jekyll-bootstrap/_posts/2013-08-21-packing-for-trip.md

 ### Be Safe

 I also carry a slew of safety equipment when I'll be hiking alone, especially in bear and cougar country.
 I recently switched from the SPOT system of satellite communicators to the DeLorme InReach SE, which allows two-way messaging.
 I carry on my belt a Gerber multi-tool, which to me is invaluable, since it contains a pliers in addition to typical knife, screwdrivers and critically important beer bottle opener.
-I also pack an iPhone, which mostly does not work for safety in back country (hence the DeLorme), but does me other app functionality.
+I also pack an iPhone, which mostly does not work for safety in back country (hence the DeLorme), but does offer me other app functionality.

 I also carry bear spray, a whistle to announce myself so I hopefully don't have to use the bear spray, insect repellent and sunscreen.
 My first aid kit varies, depending on whether I'm hiking alone (minimal) or with others (minimal plus).